 Students will exhibit respect for faculty, staff, colleagues, and other members of the veterinary health care team.
 This respect will be demonstrated by professional conduct in mannerism, conversation, and relationships.
 Students will refer to faculty and staff by their appropriate title, such as "Doctor Smith," or "Mrs. Jones," unless otherwise directed.
 Students will strive to understand the role and responsibility as well as importance of their peers, colleagues, and team members.
 Students will make every effort to maintain an even disposition, display a judicious use of others' time, and handle private information maturely.
 They will express views in a calm, respectful and mature manner when in disagreement with another individual, understanding that a mutual agreement will not always be reached.
 Confrontations of such nature will be carried out in a private location as soon as time permits.

-During clinical year, comments relative to concerns about the adequacy of animal care, accuracy of diagnosis and appropriateness of therapy are never allowed in the presence or hearing distance of the owner/client.
-These conversations should be conducted in a professional manner directly with the clinician at an appropriate time and location away from the client.
-Students may wish to converse with their Clinical Course Mentor concerning any treatment plans offered by the clinical affiliate staff.
-Students should not disagree with treatment plans proposed by the clinicians at the clinical site.
-Students are to observe in the exam room in the presence of the supervising doctors unless invited to participate.
+During clinical activities and training, comments relative to concerns about the adequacy of animal care, accuracy of diagnosis and appropriateness of therapy are never allowed in the presence or hearing distance of the owner/client.
+These conversations should be conducted in a professional manner directly with the clinician or licensed provider at an appropriate time and location away from the client.
+In these conversations, students are encouraged to learn where the differences are and why.
+However, they must defer to the licensed provider regarding all aspects of clinical practice.
+Students are permitted to converse with their Course Mentors concerning any treatment plans offered by the clinical affiliate staff as a learning experience.

 Respect for Self